mehwish-Iqbal/google-advanced-data-analytics-portfolio/Course_03_ The power of statistics/README.md

 ---

-## 📈 Project Workflow
+# 📈 Project Workflow

+✔ Import Libraries

+✔ Load Dataset

-- Data Import & Inspection
+✔ Data Inspection

-- Data Cleaning
+✔ Data Cleaning

-- Exploratory Data Analysis (EDA)
+✔ Exploratory Data Analysis (EDA)

+✔ Descriptive Statistics

+✔ Data Visualization

-- Statistical Analysis
+✔ Probability Analysis

-- Hypothesis Testing
+✔ Hypothesis Testing

-- Visualization
+✔ Statistical Interpretation

-- Business Insights
+✔ Business Insights

-- Recommendations
+✔ Recommendations
-- Executive Summary

 ---

-## 💡 Key Learning Outcomes
+## 📊 Key Findings

-Through this project, I gained practical experience in:

-- Exploring and summarizing datasets
-- Understanding probability concepts
-- Applying statistical methods to real-world business problems
-- Testing hypotheses using statistical techniques
-- Interpreting statistical results for decision making
-- Presenting findings through clear visualizations and business recommendations
+The statistical analysis revealed several important insights:

+- Customers using **credit cards** paid a higher average fare than customers using cash.
+- Hypothesis testing indicated that the difference in average fares between payment methods is **statistically significant**.
+- The analysis suggests that payment method is associated with fare amount.
+- Digital payment users may be more likely to take longer or higher-value trips.

+---

+## 💼 Business Insights

+- Digital payment customers contribute to higher average revenue per trip.
+- Payment method can provide valuable information about customer travel behavior.
+- Businesses can leverage these insights to improve payment adoption and customer experience.

+---

+## 🚀 Recommendations

+- Encourage customers to use digital payment methods.
+- Offer cashback, rewards, or promotional discounts for card payments.
+- Analyze additional factors such as trip distance, trip duration, and tipping behavior.
+- Develop predictive models to estimate fare amounts using multiple trip features.

+---

+## 📈 Statistical Result

+- **Null Hypothesis (H₀):** The average fare amount is the same for all payment methods.
+- **Alternative Hypothesis (H₁):** The average fare amount differs by payment method.
+- **Decision:** Reject the Null Hypothesis.
+- **Conclusion:** Payment method has a statistically significant relationship with fare amount.

 ---